actions/runner/docs/preview/yamlgettingstarted-phase.md

 ## Phase target

-When a phase is started, it is dispatched as one or more jobs to it's target (agent `queue`, `deployment` group, or `server`).
+When a phase is started, it is dispatched as one or more jobs to it's target (agent `queue`<!--, `deployment` group,--> or `server`).
 Each target section has settings that are either specific to the target type, or specific to the individual jobs that are dispatched.

 When not defined, the target defaults to `queue`.